wilkin547/docs.es-es/docs/framework/unmanaged-api/metadata/imetadataimport2-getpekind-method.md

 ms.assetid: d91c3d89-8022-4a4c-a2a2-a8af2c387507
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 91c80566ed284403ad559583a1e4f1025eb09985
+ms.openlocfilehash: 0464c61e4ff01483e10fb5708d5ed4b5f5ed63d0
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67755320"
+ms.locfileid: "74445239"
 ---
 # <a name="imetadataimport2getpekind-method"></a>IMetaDataImport2::GetPEKind (Método)
-Obtiene un valor que identifica la naturaleza del código en el archivo ejecutable portable (PE) de archivo, normalmente un archivo DLL o EXE, que se define en el ámbito de metadatos actual.
+Gets a value identifying the nature of the code in the portable executable (PE) file, typically a DLL or EXE file, that is defined in the current metadata scope.

 ## <a name="syntax"></a>Sintaxis